itzjuan612/comfyui-discord-bot/README.md

 - The NSFW image check uses a lightweight CPU-only ONNX classifier (open_nsfw ResNet-50) to avoid VRAM contention with ComfyUI.
 - Persistent buttons (Retry, Delete, Upscale, Edit) survive bot restarts via a globally registered Discord View.
 - All HTTP and WebSocket traffic (ComfyUI API, LLM endpoint, Discord image downloads) goes through a single shared `aiohttp.ClientSession` (`http_session.py`) instead of creating a new session per request.
 This enables TCP Keep-Alive connection reuse, avoids repeated handshakes, and prevents file-descriptor exhaustion during concurrent generations.
 The session is created lazily (and recreated if the event loop changes) and closed once when the bot shuts down.
+- **LLM model caching:** The LLM model list is cached and refreshed every 300 seconds by a background loop.
+A failed refresh keeps the previous cache so slash-command autocomplete never breaks.
+- **Reasoning-effort probing:** Before showing the `/gen_prompt` reasoning-effort picker, the bot probes the endpoint with minimal 1-token requests to discover which effort values (`low`, `medium`, `high`, `xhigh`, `on`, `off`) it accepts.
+Only accepted values appear as options, plus "API default" (sends no effort tag).
+Results are cached per model.
+- **LLM load/unload:** `/gen_prompt` loads the chosen model before composing the prompt and unloads it after completion or timeout (via LM Studio's `/api/v1/models/load` / `/api/v1/models/unload`).
+On non-LM-Studio servers these calls are silently skipped.
+- **Restart:** The `/admin` "Restart Bot" button spawns a fresh process with the same command-line arguments and exits immediately.
+- **`/settings` view mode:** Passing `view=true` (or no parameters) displays your saved defaults without changing them.
+- **Transient error auto-deletion:** Error messages (NSFW blocks, cooldowns, generation failures) are deleted automatically after 5 seconds to keep the channel clean.
+- **`diag.py`:** Standalone diagnostic that prints local vs. server-side slash commands for debugging command sync issues.
+- **Output embed:** Each generation embed lists the seed, steps, CFG, sampler, and the checkpoint actually used, so you can see exactly what ran.
+- **Random seeds:** When `seed` is omitted, the bot picks a random seed in the range 0 to 2^32-1; the Retry button re-rolls a fresh seed for a new image.
+- **Aspect-ratio short forms:** Aspect ratio inputs accept short forms like `16:9`, which are auto-normalized to the exact ResolutionSelector label (e.g. `16:9 (Widescreen)`).
+- **NSFW negative prompts:** The NSFW keyword filter ignores negative prompts, so a negative prompt containing "nsfw" (meaning "exclude nsfw") is not blocked.